 “That bad, huh?”
 His words drew a heavy sigh from Rylan.

 “We are twenty-five strong.
 Ten are children who escaped from the comas and the rest of us are teenagers.
-As Rylan said, the winter here has slowed us down but the soldiers have taken seven of our people from us, killing them as a warning not to come back to America.”
+As Rylan said, the winter here has slowed us down, but the soldiers have taken several of our people from us, killing them as a warning not to come back to the States.”
 Rook abruptly stopped, glancing up.
 “We are here.”

 Glancing around, I saw no evidence of a way out or what signified this as the spot to stop.
 Only when I felt a vague sense of metal above did I realise where we were.
 The compound was just above us, the dull pulse of electricity becoming stronger the longer we stood there.